MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 ####`hdfs_hostname2` undef

-Another Hadoop Filesystem Name Node machine. used for High Availability.
+Another Hadoop Filesystem Name Node machine.
+Used for High Availability.
 This parameter will activate the HDFS HA feature.
 See [http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithQJM.html](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSHighAvailabilityWithQJM.html).

 If you're converting existing Hadoop cluster without HA to cluster with HA, you need to initialize journalnodes yet:

     hdfs namenode -initializeSharedEdits

 Zookeepers are required for automatic transitions.

+If Hadoop cluster is secured, it is recommended also secure Zookeeper.
+See *ha_credentials* and *ha_digest* parameters.

 ####`yarn_hostname` $::fqdn